dat-angel/AI-Cyber-Guide/Comms.md

 ## Key attributes:
 - Length: Concise
-- Timeline: Maintain milestones
+- Purpose: Provide notification, summary of incident
-- Update: Next steps
+- Update: Next steps and information on how the organization will help
 - Tone: Professional and empathetic

-## Email template
+## Message template

 **Subject: Important Information Regarding Your Data Security**